Talk to others with an Ostomy

 Reply to Wildflower 81

-Hi WF i use a pink tape from walmart called nexcare and tape around the wafer before i shower or swim.
+Hi WF, I use a pink tape from Walmart called Nexcare and tape around the wafer before I shower or swim.

 Reply to Wildflower 81

 Good question.
 We use both a ring and paste along the left side.
-Plus the groups recommendation of using a belt was the best ever.
+Plus the group's recommendation of using a belt was the best ever.
 It really made a big difference holding everything in place.

 Pretty sure I tried this one.
 I did have leakage issues with it.
-But I couldn’t use the extended barrier strips bc my skin was allergic to something in them so I was stuck with what I could do with silicone tape.
+But I couldn't use the extended barrier strips because my skin was allergic to something in them so I was stuck with what I could do with silicone tape.
 I ended up with a different system.

 All times are GMT - 5 Hours